 Several cloud-based service providers have shifted from per-hour billing cycles to a per-second model for their storage services.
 This shift is more cost-effective for small and medium-sized enterprises (SMEs).
 The pay-as-you-use model offers businesses flexibility in spinning up new events and accomplishing more work in less time, allowing them to pass on the cost savings to their clients.

 The introduction of 5G internet networks is anticipated this year.
 With internet speeds that allow people to download a 4-hour movie in under 2 minutes, more companies will transition to cloud services.
 The increased network speed will also promote highly responsive and fast-loading apps and services.

 Additionally, IoT industries will benefit greatly from the fast network, enabling them to upgrade their Platform as a Service (PaaS), Software as a Service (SaaS), and other in-house platforms, as well as deliver more real-time data efficiently.

 3. Serverless Architecture

-FaaS or Serverless Architecture will continue finding a rise in demand.
-In the serverless platform, the issue of idle events is mitigates, and the customers then only pay the portion of a penny every time some function gets executed.
+Function as a Service (FaaS) or serverless architecture will continue to see increased demand.
+In the serverless platform, the issue of idle events is mitigated, and customers only pay a fraction of a penny each time a function is executed.

-Amazon Web Services incepted the concept of serverless architecture in the year 2014 with their flagship cloud – Lambda.
-Since then, a number of the AWS services – S3, NoSQL DynamoDB database, and Aurora Database platform – are working in serverless mode.
+Amazon Web Services introduced the concept of serverless architecture in 2014 with their flagship cloud service, Lambda.
+Since then, several AWS services like S3, NoSQL DynamoDB database, and Aurora Database platform have operated in serverless mode.

-AWS has also gained the capability to run Lambda equations on the Internet of things devices with the help of its Greengrass platform that can execute Lambda functions even in low-connectivity regions without taking it back to the cloud.
+AWS has also gained the capability to run Lambda functions on Internet of Things devices through its Greengrass platform, even in low-connectivity regions without needing to go back to the cloud.